Teamup Calendar includes 9 unique calendar views:

 - These two views scale well vertically regardless of how many overlapping events you may have on display.
 They also make it easy to save your calendar data in your preferred time range (from one day up to one year at a time) to a .pdf file for local reference or backup.

-This agenda view shows a conference itinerary with the event details:
+This agenda view shows a conference itinerary without the event details:

 4. Year view